zliobaite/zliobaite.github.io/_posts/2014-01-03-PLS-regression.md

 </script>
 </head>

-Partial Least Sqares (PLS) regression is popular in chemometrics, but not so well known in data streams.
+Partial Least Squares (PLS) regression is popular in chemometrics, but not so well known in data streams.
 It is a linear regression model.
 Data is projected into lower dimensional space, and a regression model is produced.

 PLS regression has nice properties for streaming data analysis.
 It can be updated recursively, and it can adapt over time.